MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-configuration-only-replica.md

 <sup>*</sup> Default

 >[!NOTE]
->The preceding scenario is the behavior in availability gorups today, when they are not on a WSFC.
+>The preceding scenario is the behavior in availability groups today, when they are not on a WSFC.

 ### Three synchronous replicas

+An availability group with three synchronous replicas can provide read scale-out, high availability, and data protection.
+The default value for `REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT` is 1.
+The following table describes availability behavior.

 | |Read scale-out|High availability & </br> data protection | Data protection
 |:---|---|---|---
 |`REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT=`|0 |1<sup>*</sup>|2